zjpan/UECM3033_assign1/README.md

 **All deadlines are final and no extensions are allowed.** Delay in submission of the assigments will delays the peer review process.
 Thus a penalty of 1 mark per day will be imposed for one day late in submission of assignment.
 Each student will need to review two peers.
 No mark will be awarded if a student failed to review the two peers.

+You could always edit and change your submission as many time as you like.
+However, you are not suppose to change your submission when the peer reviews starts.
+Your reviewers will be asked to check the last modified dates of your files.
+If the dates is beyond the stipulated due dates, you will be considered as late submission and same penalty will be applied.

 ---------------------------------------------------------
 There are a total of 3 tasks for this assignments: